testing-cabal/testtools/doc/for-test-authors.rst

           silly.square('orange')

 The first argument to ``ExpectedException`` is the type of exception you expect to see raised.
-The second argument is an optional regular expression, if provided, the ``str()`` of the raised exception must match the regular expression.
+The second argument is optional, and can be either a regular expression or a matcher.
+If it is a regular expression, the ``str()`` of the raised exception must match the regular expression.
+If it is a matcher, then the raised exception object must match it.

 assertIn, assertNotIn